 You are free to use any shotgun that’s safe and capable of shooting two shots, so semi-autos, pumps, over/unders and side-by-sides are all acceptable.
 The 12-gauge shotgun is the most commonly used, though many competitions have “sub-gauge” categories available for those who wish to shoot 20- and 28-gauge and .410-bore.
 The 12 gauge offers a larger payload of shot and the most available range for longer shots, thus it is the primary choice of serious competitors.

 Aside from the choice of gauge, most experienced sporting clays shooters prefer to use an over/under so that each barrel can be outfitted with a different choke.
 This allows the shooter to use the most advantageous shot pattern for each bird they’ll be shooting at.
 Despite the popularity of over/unders, new shooters are well advised to consider a semi-auto.
-Not only are they generally less expensive than an over/under, the recoil will be less, making your experience much more enjoyable.
-Learn more about the different types of shotguns, then find a firearms retailer near you and find a shotgun that’s right for you.
+Not only are they generally less expensive than an over/under, but the recoil will also be less, making your experience much more enjoyable.
+Learn more about the different types of shotguns, then find a firearms retailer near you and pick out a shotgun that’s right for you.

 Not all shotgun ammunition is the same.
 Shot in the No. 7½ to No. 9 range is most commonly used.
 In fact, most clay target ranges prohibit shot sizes larger than No. 7½, to ensure that airborne shot doesn’t travel further than the range limits.
-Always check with gun club or management prior to heading out to the range for shot-shell recommendations and restrictions.
+Always check with the gun club or management prior to heading out to the range for shot-shell recommendations and restrictions.
 Learn more about shotgun shells here.

 Safety is the primary concern in any shooting sport and failing to follow a few basic rules is the quickest way to draw unwanted attention — or worse.
 When on the course and traveling to and from the course from your vehicle or shooting range clubhouse, always visually demonstrate your shotgun is unloaded by carrying it with the action open.
 You, of course, should also be conscious of where your muzzle is pointed — in the air or at the ground are generally considered acceptable.